phalpern/WG21-halpern/n4034_destructive_move.md

     new type.

 The `noexcept` specification for this function template is computed to be `true` for as many types as possible.
-Only if a type as a throwing move constructor and does not override the default for destructive move is the `noexcept` specification false.
+Only if a type has a throwing move constructor and does not override the default for destructive move is the `noexcept` specification false.